sciZer0/7/v/README.md

 <p align="center"><b>For reference, How Accounts Work On Solana</b></p>

+Solana’s account model is much more complicated than, for example, the Ethereum's account model.

 On the Solana blockchain, accounts are much like files with additional features.

 Accounts store states of accounts — i.e. store their own states.